d3vilh/stable-diffusion-howto/README.md

    <img src="https://github.com/d3vilh/stable-diffusion-mac/raw/main/pictures/0.5-Result-1.png" alt="Model execution result" width="600" border="1" />
    </p>

-### Disabling the NSFW filter
+### Disabling the NSFW filter (disputible content)
+As per @AUTOMATIC1111 Stable-Diffusion-Web-ui [Wiki page](https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Command-Line-Arguments-and-Settings), this parameter "*disable checking pytorch models for malicious code*".
+Some NSFW Checkpoint models need this parameter to be enabled to run.
+However it is not recommended to use this parameter for any not confirmed as "100% safe models" as such models can have malicious code enabled.

-By default, the Web UI will filter out any images that are flagged as NSFW.
-If you want to disable this, you can do so by adding the `--disable-safe-unpickle` flag to the `webui.sh` script:
+If you still want to disable this, you can do so by adding the `--disable-safe-unpickle` flag to the `webui.sh` script:
 ```bash
 ./webui.sh --disable-safe-unpickle
 ```